-dimmer: every sauna i’ve ever built has a light in it.
+Every sauna I’ve ever built has a light in it.
 Every light is switched via a dimmer, just outside the sauna door on the changing room wall.
-WHY? soft light is most preferred in a sauna. the softer the better.
-I like to nude up in a sauna and if i’m taking a sauna with guys, I don’t want the lighting to make me feel like i’m in a doctor’s office. get it?
-A dimmer light allows for brighter light when reading in a sauna, and a brighter light is good when looking for a bottle opener or some product you lost under the bench.
+Why?
+Soft, indirect light is preferred in a sauna; the softer the better.
+I like to nude up in a sauna and if I’m taking a sauna with others, I don’t want the lighting to make me feel like I’m in a doctor’s office.
+Get it?
+A light with a dimmer switch allows for brighter light when, say, reading in a sauna, or when having to look for a bottle opener or something you’ve lost under the bench.

-candle: I have a good friend who has built saunas in remote areas, sans electricity.
-Build your sauna with a window on the wall to the changing room (instead of a window in your sauna door).
-The window sill in the changing room is a great spot to mount a candle holder.
-The soft light from the candle casts a wonderful glow in your sauna room (and doesn’t melt the candle!).
+I have a good friend who has built saunas in remote areas, sans electricity.
+When you design for a window on the common wall to the changing room, the window sill on the changing room side of the window is a great spot to mount a candle holder.
+As you illuminate a candle, the soft light from the candle casts a wonderful glow in your sauna room, and doesn’t melt the candle!

-window: a lot of hard core sauna nuts don’t like any light in their sauna, just a window facing the lapping shoreline on their pristine lake.
-Who wouldn’t like that!!?
-I have that gig at my lake sauna, and it’s priceless.
-But indoor or an urban environment, a window to the changing room is the best gig.
+A lot of hard core sauna nuts don’t like any light in their sauna, just a window facing the lapping shoreline on their pristine lake.
+Who wouldn’t like that!?
+I have that set up at my lake sauna, and it is priceless.
+In addition to a window to the outside, whether indoor or an urban environment, a window from the hot room to the changing room is a great consideration.
 Just imagine you’re at the lake!

 Every sauna built from today forward shall have this lighting configuration:

 - LED rope light extended underneath the upper bench.

 - Two sconce lights, one on either side of the hot room door.

 Both light systems shall be controlled by dimmer switches via a dual switch box installed at a convenient height outside the hot room door, opposite of the hinge side.